Hugh Allen (conductor): Early life and education

 Hugh Allen was born in Reading, Berkshire, the youngest of seven children of John Herbert Allen (1834–1905), who worked for biscuit makers Huntley & Palmer, and Rebecca (1836–1919), daughter of Samuel Bevan Stevens, of the firm of Huntley, Bourne & Stevens, which manufactured tins for Huntley & Palmer.
 His musical talent was apparent from an early age, and at 11 he was organist of a local parish church.
 He was educated at Kendrick School, Reading, and won an organ scholarship to Christ's College, Cambridge, graduating BA from Cambridge in 1895.
-He became cathedral organist at St Asaph Cathedral and then Ely Cathedral, before, in 1901, becoming organist of New College, Oxford, where he revitalised the musical life of the University.
+He became cathedral organist at St Asaph Cathedral and then Ely Cathedral, before, in 1901, becoming organist of New College, Oxford, where he revitalised the musical life of the university.

+In 1902 he launched a new amateur orchestra in Oxford, called at first Dr Allen's Orchestra; in 1919 it became the Oxford Orchestral Society.

-In 1907 he was appointed conductor of the Bach Choir in London and in 1913 he shared the Leeds Festival with Artur Nikisch and Sir Edward Elgar.
+In 1907 he was appointed conductor of the Bach Choir in London, and in 1913 he shared the Leeds Festival with Artur Nikisch and Sir Edward Elgar.